 The Ultimate Keto Comfort Food on a cold day or a swinging party appetizer.
 Either way this low carb recipe will save you a trip to a European furniture store.

-Swedish meatballs are often thought of as that lame appetizer that was served in fondue sets in the seventies but I think you’ll find that placing these tasty bites over some cauliflower purée and topping with a silky mushroom sauce takes this dish from a first course afterthought to the center of attention at your dinner table.
+Swedish meatballs are often thought of as that lame appetizer.
+Something that’s should be served in fondue sets in the seventies.
+However, I think you’ll find that placing these tasty bites over some cauliflower purée and topping with a silky mushroom sauce takes this dish from a first course afterthought to the center of attention at your dinner table.
 Either way these meatballs have amazing texture and don’t fall short in the flavor department.

 - Meatball Mix